- Departments

 Gifted and Talented Education

-The Washington Unified School District Recognizes the importance of a quality Gifted and Talented Education Program (GATE).
+The Washington Unified School District recognizes the importance of a quality Gifted and Talented Education Program (GATE).
 Our principals, teachers, and support staff work diligently to meet the needs of the gifted students by employing the Schoolwide Cluster Group Model.
-(SCGM) This is a researched inclusion model that provides services through differentiation within the classroom for gifted students based on the their individual strengths and needs.
+(SCGM) This is a researched inclusion model that provides services through differentiation within the classroom for gifted students based on their individual strengths and needs.

 Qualifying for GATE